Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography: Multiplexing electronics

 \section{Multiplexing electronics}

-As the SciFi detector is scalable, the number of readout channels increases significantly with the detector area in muon tomography applications.
-To reduce the number of readout channels while maintaining detection efficiency and spatial resolution, a multiplexing scheme based on a diode-based symmetric charge-division circuit and a position-encoding algorithm has been developed.
-The corresponding multiplexing board is inserted between the SiPM arrays and the front-end electronics, as shown in Fig.~\ref{fig:multiplexBoard}, allowing pulses from multiple SiPM channels to be combined and encoded before being processed.
+To reduce the number of readout channels while maintaining detection efficiency and spatial resolution of the detector in muon tomography applications, a multiplexing scheme based on a diode-based symmetric charge-division circuit and a position-encoding algorithm has been developed.
+The corresponding multiplexing board is inserted between the SiPM arrays and the front-end electronics, allowing pulses from multiple SiPM channels to be combined and encoded before being processed.
 To demonstrate the principle and performance of the multiplexing electronics, a 22-channel SiPM array from one SciFi module is used in the following studies.